amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Component

 {icon=quote-left}
-G> *“A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
-It is intended to be easily substitutable for other components that meet the same specifications.”*
+G> **A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
+It is intended to be easily substitutable for other components that meet the same specifications.**
 G>
 G> \- *- The UML Reference Manual [19, pp. 10]*